vikas-0/GeekyHub/content/post/using-one-signal-with-react-js/index.md

   console.log(event.data);
 });
 ````
-But wait! the service worker will not run in the dev server by default.
-We can change this behavior, but it's not recommended to do so.
-It should be built first and then served.
-To serve, we need need to install a static file server such as `serve`.
+But wait!
+The service worker will not run on the development server by default.
+We can change this behavior, but doing so is not recommended.
+The app should first be built and then served.
+To serve it, we need to install a static file server such as `serve`.
 ````sh
 npm install -g serve
 ````
-Then build and serve by running following commands form `my-app` folder.
+Then build and serve the app by running the following commands from the `my-app` folder.
 ````sh
 npm run build
 serve -s build